Social work and social care services

 Care Needs Assessments

 When people come into contact with social care they are going through very challenging times and can be experiencing problems in their physical and mental health, worrying about their home and where they may live, concerns about money and experiencing stress in their personal relationships.
 These times can be incredibly stressful and the social care system confusing and overwhelming.
+These times can also be frightening for people and their families and the stakes are often high.
+I offer guidance during this process.